-2.11 API is not asking the Board to effectively amend its 2002 Rate Order or any other final rate order.
-API is neither asking the Board to amend any rate orders, or issue new rates.
-API is asking for the Board to confirm API's entitlement to compensation for its lost revenues resulting from its reduced rates.
+2.10 API is effectively asking the Board to amend a final rate order.
+12 lost revenues resulting from its reduced rates.
 This will "effectively" (in a future proceeding) require Hydro One to correct its RRRP variance account which, as discussed in Part 1 above, and will therefore not violate the rule against retroactive ratemaking.